codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 }
 ```

-At least all the different execution paths are now present in the method, but this code is hardly great either.
-A better solution is hinted at in there, though, by `findBookByIsbn` which has been modified now to return an `Optional<Book>`.
-That `Optional` type speaks something to us: it says that it may or may not return a book and that we must handle both eventualities.
+At least all the different execution paths are now present in the method.
+This code is hardly great either, although a better solution is hinted at in there by the `findBookByIsbn` method which has been modified now to return an `Optional<Book>`.
+That `Optional` type speaks something to us: it says that it may or may not return a book and that we must handle both eventualities, although Optional can be used far more neatly than it is there.
 What we need is a way to make it similarly explicit that `findBookByIsbn` will return _either_ a valid ISBN number _or_ some kind of invalid request error.

 In Haskell there is the `Either` type that lets you do exactly that, and it is frequently used for error handling. `Either` values may be either `Left` or `Right` and the programmer must deal with both.
 Conventionally, the `Left` constructor is used for indicating an error and the `Right` constructor for wrapping a non-erroneous value.
 Personally I’m not a fan of the use of “left” and “right” in this way: those words only have meaning to me in terms of spatial orientation.
-Anyway, Java has its own stereotyped construct for building this kind of thing, which has been established by the `Stream` and `Optional` classes.
+Anyway, Java has its own stereotypical construction for this kind of thing, which has been established by the `Stream` and `Optional` classes.
 We could create a `MaybeValid` type to wrap values that may be valid or not, and by designing it to resemble the aforementioned built-in types we could cause the least astonishment:

 ```java
 interface MaybeValid<T> {